 - Your team member’s maturity – Self-motivated, highly skilled team members who take pride in their work can be granted more freedom of action.
 On the opposite end, recent grads could use some discipline – while those with tenure but still young might need coaching in decision-making and critical thinking.

 - Team longevity – Newly formed teams require more supervision and conflict resolution than the more established ones.
 Use the visionary management style to instill a common vision and sense of belonging for the formed, with a more laissez-faire attitude towards the latter.

 - Team location – Teams that reside in the same office and meet face-to-face for feedback can benefit from a laid-back environment.
 Remote teams, though, need a tighter approach with guidelines so that they’re on the same page.

 - Project urgency – A project that’s urgent or is intended to solve a crisis calls for a directive style, where results come before people.
 Long-term ones are more relaxed, allowing you to focus on your team’s personal and professional development.

 - Culture – You might not feel it, but subconsciously you’re affected by the culture of the country that you live in.
 Geert Hofstede’s initial four (now six) cultural dimensions speak loudly about the values of a company or team.
 For instance, in a collectivistic country, managers are more inclined to make consensus-based decisions (Mexic).
-In contrast, those living in on with a high-power distance (Asian countries in general) are comfortable with an authoritarian management style.
+In contrast, those living at a high-power distance (Asian countries in general) are comfortable with an authoritarian management style.

 What is the right management style for you?